Tesla Model X range extender and easy coasting – TeslaChip

-TeslaChip is a range extender controlling load applied to engine via throttle control.
-No problems with warranty - undetectable by dealer.
+TeslaChip is a range extender controlling load applied to the engine via throttle control.
+No problems with warranty - undetectable by the service.
 It is easy to install, as it uses factory plugs.
-It delivers following extensions to standard Tesla Model S or Tesla Model X:
+It delivers the following extensions to standard Tesla Model 3, Model X and Model S.

-- range extender – it bases on adding „N-mode on demand” (aka glide mode) to D-mode, along with alternative torque delivery strategy (read below).
+- Range extender – it is based on adding "N-mode on demand" (aka glide mode) to D-mode, along with an alternative torque delivery strategy (read below).
 Range extension is around 10% (for all sizes of batteries).
 It does not affect maximum power, but it alters torque distribution along.

-- the regenerative force at D mode comes faster.
-Removing leg from accelerator pedal gives more rapid invoking of regeneration.
+- The regenerative force at D mode comes faster.
+Removing the foot from the accelerator pedal gives more rapid invoking of regeneration.

 - Smooth power delivery promotes battery health.
-Optionally maximum power can be limited to prolong battery life and health (for usage as taxi car or car for hire)
+Optionally Teslachip can limit maximum power to prolong battery life and health (for usage as taxi car or car for hire).

 What can I expect from TeslaChip?

-Basically, all these solutions are range extenders basing on lower battery current flows (for both directions: drain or charge) and lower energy usage.
+These solutions are range extenders based on lower battery current flows (for both directions: drain or charge) and lower energy usage.

-- - it promotes more accurate drive with enhanced pedal precision for low loads
+- It promotes a more accurate drive with enhanced pedal precision for low loads.

-- it protects the battery from unwanted rapid burst discharge, by creating "kick down" behaviour only at the end of pedal position.
+- It protects the battery from unwanted rapid burst discharge by creating "kick down" behaviour only at the end of the pedal position.

-- it reduces battery wear by adding coast/glide functionality.
-EV car without box drains or charges this battery, but it is almost impossible to coast with zero energy usage.
-As battery efficiency and motor efficiency are not 100%, continuous energy flows cause thermal loss of energy.
-TeslaChip improves car behaviour and thanks of about 20% lower energy flow - it reduces battery temperature and prolongs its life!
+- EV car without box drains or charges this battery, but it is almost impossible to coast with zero energy usage.
+As battery efficiency and motor efficiency are not 100%, continuous energy flows cause thermal energy loss.
+TeslaChip improves car behaviour, and thanks to about 20% lower energy flow - it reduces battery temperature and prolongs its life!
+It reduces battery wear by adding coast/glide functionality.

-Simple like hell: less bi-directional energy flow = less energy converted to temperature = lower temperature of battery = longer battery life.
-Period.
+It's simple: less bi-directional energy flow = less energy converted to temperature = lower temperature of battery = longer battery life.